Gold Finish Earns GVC Student Spot At National Skills Event - PembinaValleyOnline.com

 Emmanuel Richter, a grade 12 student in the R.R.T.V.A Automotive Technology Program at Garden Valley Collegiate will be heading to Halifax at the end of May.

-Earlier this month, Richter, won gold at the annual Skills Manitoba competition in the outdoor power & recreation equipment category to earn his way to the national skills event.
+Earlier this month, Richter, won gold at the annual Skills Manitoba competition in the Outdoor Power & Recreation Equipment category to earn his way to the national skills event.
 Richter is the only Manitoban heading to Halifax to compete in the category.

 At the provincial event, part of the challenge Richter faced was to take apart a small engine and then put it back together, while also documenting specific data.
 He then spent the afternoon at various stations, where he was tested on things like valve adjustment, electrical components, compression, and carburetors.